 You may also want to read our article on IoT security.

-The concept of integrating IoT security by design is now well understood and a vital consideration for devices that will be in the field for up to 20 years.
-This lifecycle means that security must be easy to update regularly and offer flexibility to counter new threats.
-Lifecycle management of device credentials, cryptographic keys, software patches and upgrades, and digital certificates are fundamental foundations of a new era of enhanced IoT security.
+The concept of integrating IoT security by design is now widely recognized and essential for devices that may remain in the field for up to 20 years.
+This long lifecycle means that security must be updatable and adaptable to counter new threats.

 A network of private computers infected with malicious software and controlled as a group without the owners’ knowledge.